 I would recommend using either a slow-release fertilizer or a liquid fertilizer for the basil plant.
 You can use a balanced fertilizer when growing the plant.
 But once it’s grown, you can use a nitrogen-rich fertilizer that will encourage the growth of the basil leaves.

 The other option is to use a liquid fertilizer that you spray on the soil and the leaves.
 This is a fast-acting fertilizer that is quickly absorbed into the plant.
 I would suggest spraying the liquid fertilizer once every couple of weeks.

 You can spray the liquid fertilizer every day if you dilute it a lot with water.
 This would be like diluting 1 tablespoon in a gallon of water.
 Then you can add it to the watering can when watering the basil plant.

 Some other options you can use include compost tea that is a very diluted version of compost that you can spray regularly on your basil leaves to provide them with nutrients.

-Make sure to spray the liquid fertilizer in the morning.
-If you use after the sun comes out, the liquid can heat up and burn the basil leaves.
+Spray the liquid fertilizer in the morning.
+If you use after the sun comes out, the liquid can heat and burn the basil leaves.

 I would recommend following the instructions provided by the fertilizer manufacturer to figure out how much fertilizer you need to use and how often you need to use it.